GovReady/govready-q/README.md

 After making changes to Module Sources, run `python3 manage.py load_modules` to pull the modules from the sources into the database.

-## Granting Access to Private Modules

-"Private Modules" are project modules with `access: private` specified in its YAML file.
-See [Schema.md](Schema.md) for details on setting the `access` flag in the YAML file.

-These modules are removed from the page that starts a new assessment, preventing users from starting new assessments marked as hidden.
-(If a user has already started an assessment, making it private does not prevent them from accessing and continuing their in-progress work.)

-To grant an Organization's users access to a private module, so that they can see it and start it on the new assessment page, use the Django admin site to edit the Organization.
-Add the module's full ID to the allowed modules field (which is a list of module IDs separated by newlines).
-The full ID includes the module's namespace, any subdirectories it is contained in within its source, and then the module's ID.

-Example: A Module Source binds the namespace `mymodules` to a Github repository using `"path": "modules"` in the Spec string.
-The repository contains a module YAML file at `modules/fisma/project.yaml`.
-This module's full ID to be listed in the allowed modules field is `mymodules/fisma/project`.

 # Testing and Generating Screenshots